S-expression: Characteristics

 In the Lisp family of programming languages, S-expressions are used to represent both source code and data.
 Other uses of S-expressions are in Lisp-derived languages such as DSSSL, and as mark-up in communication protocols like IMAP and John McCarthy's CBCL.
-It's also used as text representation of WebAssembly.
+It is also used as text representation of WebAssembly.
 The details of the syntax and supported data types vary in the different languages, but the most common feature among these languages is the use of S-expressions and prefix notation.

 Datatypes and syntax

 There are many variants of the S-expression format, supporting a variety of different syntaxes for different datatypes.
 The most widely supported are: